niaid/monogenic-immune-health/README.md

 ### Input Data

-As the diseases in the study are extremely, data are being deposited in DBGAP to protect patient confidentiality.
-The DBGAP accession number will be provided once assigned.
+As the diseases in the study are extremely, data are deposited in dbGAP to protect patient confidentiality.
+Subject-level data, including microarray gene expressions, Somalogic-based serum protein measurements, clinical information, and demographics, are made available through dbGAP request under accession number phs002732.v1.p1 (https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs002732.v1.p1).
+Aggregated mean gene count matrices, protein concentrations, and circulating cell frequencies by condition, as well as disease signatures and module membership are available publicly on https://panmonogenic.yale.edu/.
+Users can submit their own proteomic and/or transcriptional data for calculation of the IHM surrogate scores via this webtool.

 ### Instructions
 The workflow to create all figures can be run with Snakemake and Singularity for increased reproducibility.